 Avoid employer-owned vehicles costing over $30,000.

-plan, under certain circumstances, up to the taxpayer’s RRSP deduction limit.
+A Canadian resident who works in the United States may deduct contributions made to an American pension plan, under certain circumstances, up to the taxpayer’s RRSP deduction limit.

-the individual’s unused RRSP contribution room.
+This will reduce the individual’s unused RRSP contribution room.

 Watch more here.